-Over the next 5 years The Hospital Research Foundation intends to provide research grants, equipments purchases and patient care grants in excess of 13 million.
+In 2019 The Hospital Research Foundation intends to provide research grants, equipment purchases and patient care grants to the value of $21 million.
 If funds available for research in any given year aren’t utilized they are set aside in a research reserve to ensure the Foundation can meet its future research funding commitments.

 All fundraising activities are regulated by Acts of Parliament in the State of South Australia.
 These include laws governing lotteries and gambling as well as charitable collections.
 South Australian law requires financial reports from Prescribed Associations such as The Hospital Research Foundation be submitted annually to the Office of Business and Consumer Affairs.
 These documents are a matter of public record and are accessible.
 Not-for-profit organisations such as The Hospital Research Foundation must also adhere to Federal and State laws pertaining to Incorporated Associations, Registered Charities, Tax Deductible Gift Recipients and Public Benevolent Institutions.
 The Hospital Research Foundation is independently audited on an annual basis by accounting firm BDO.